 Although using cloud services can help organizations avoid costs such as on-premises storage systems, expenses can quickly get out of control or come in higher than expected.

 The one-size-fits-all data architecture can be an IT spending trap.
-When making the decision to move analytics to the cloud, enterprises often feel pressured to pay a high upfront cost and get locked into a long contract that doesn’t fit their current needs.
+When deciding to move analytics to the cloud, enterprises often feel pressured to pay a high upfront cost and get locked into a long contract that doesn’t fit their current needs.

 The key is to find a provider that doesn’t force cloud lock-in – but how?
 When evaluating cloud platforms, shop around for the right solution that can address your current analytics needs, with the flexibility to scale up as needed for your future needs.